Constants

 About Defines

-To create a define is a matter of using the #define directive.
+To create a constant is a matter of using the #define directive.
 Here are some examples of defines:

-Light is a port - it represents a particular pin on the microcontroller.
+LIGHT is a port.pin - it represents a particular pin on the microcontroller.
 This would be of use if the program had many lines of code that controlled the light, and there was a possibility that the port the light was attached to would need to change in the future.

 GCBASIC Defined constants